-- need to know the name of their Designated Safeguarding Lead and be familiar with WSCB child protection procedures and guidance - are expected to treat information they receive about children, which must be kept confidential at all times and only shared when legally permissible to do so and in the interests of the child or young person.
+- need to know the name of their Designated Safeguarding Lead and be familiar with WSCB child protection procedures and guidance - are expected to treat information which must be kept confidential at all times and only shared when legally permissible to do so and in the interests of the child or young person.
 Records should only be shared with those who have a legitimate professional need to see them.